Anthony Wilding: Early life

 Wilding was the second of five children of Frederick Wilding and Julia Anthony and was named after both parents.
 Cora Wilding was a younger sister.
-Wilding's parents emigrated from Herefordshire, England to Christchurch, New Zealand after their marriage in 1879.
+Wilding's parents emigrated from Herefordshire, England to Christchurch, New Zealand, after their marriage in 1879.
 His father was a well-to-do lawyer in Christchurch who also played tennis and won several doubles championships of New Zealand.
 His mother was the daughter of Alderman Charles Anthony, mayor of Hereford.
+Wilding was born in the suburb of Opawa on 31 October 1883.

-At their farmlet, situated on the banks of the Heathcote River to the south of the town, they had two tennis courts; one asphalt court for use in the winter and one grass court for summer play.
+At their farmlet, situated on the banks of the Ōpāwaho / Heathcote River to the south of the town in Opawa, they had two tennis courts; one asphalt court for use in the winter and one grass court for summer play.
 Wilding started playing tennis in 1889, at age six, after receiving a racquet from manufacturer Ralph Slazenger.
 He was first educated at William Wilson's private school for boys in Cranmer Square, where he was captain of the school football team at age 12.
 Wilding passed his matriculation in 1901 after failing at his first attempt in 1900.
-He attended a term at the Canterbury University College for six months prior to departing on his seven-week sea voyage to England in July 1902 where he first stayed at a cramming school at Hunstanton before passing his entrance examination for Trinity College, Cambridge University to study law.
+He attended a term at the Canterbury University College for six months prior to departing on his seven-week sea voyage to England in July 1902 where he first stayed at a cramming school at Hunstanton before passing his entrance examination for Trinity College, Cambridge, to study law.
 There he developed his tennis game as a member of the Cambridge University Lawn Tennis Club.
 In March 1904, during his second year, he became honorary secretary of the club and managed to popularize the game.
 He visited the 1903 Wimbledon Championships to see former champion Harold Mahony play.
 Although Wilding did not excel academically he passed the law examination and graduated B.A. in June 1905 after which he returned to New Zealand to join his father's law practice.
 Finishing his education, he was called to the English Bar at the Inner Temple in June 1906.